 We are pretty quick about processing refunds -- usually two or three business days.
 But please note that your credit card bank may take an additional 5-10 business days to process the refund on their end -- we have no control over that.
 Also note that your bank may have the refund appear on your bank statement as a reversal, where the original payment drops off instead of issuing a credit.

 Chapter 1 of most class zyBooks can be accessed without a subscription.
 An unsubscribed student's activity is recorded, but an instructor cannot see unsubscribed students on their roster and thus cannot see an unsubscribed student's activity.
 But once the student subscribes, the student appears on the roster along with all the activity the student completed in Chapter 1.

 CH1 free access is intended to get a quick start to learning even if they need a little time to subscribe, like time to locate their credit card.
 CH1 free access is not intended for a student to be part of a class for the first weeks.
 Instead, students should subscribe ASAP, confident that if they drop, withdraw, or can't get into the class, they can request a refund per the above policies.

-Our CH1 + generous refund approach differs from that of many publishers who give a couple weeks of full access free but then have stricter refund policies and shorter windows for refunds.
+Our CH1 + generous refund approach differs from that of many publishers who give a couple of weeks of full free access but then have stricter refund policies and shorter windows for refunds.
 We believe our approach is better for the students.